-Half termly or termly, the teacher reassesses the pupil and if no significant improvement in learning has been made the child is placed on the school's SEN list by the SENCo.
-A pupil's needs may vary from a single need to complex and severe needs, however in our school every pupil is regarded as individual.
+Half-termly or termly, the teacher reassesses the pupil and if no significant improvement in learning has been made the child is placed on the school's SEND list by the SENDCo.
+A pupil's needs may vary from a single need to complex and severe needs, however, in our school, every pupil is regarded as an individual.